aacostamx/Reversing-Strings-Inside-Parentheses/README.md

-# ReversingStringsInsideParentheses
 <h1>Reversing Strings Inside Parentheses Example</h1>
-- This algorithm should reverse the string inside the parnetheses
+<p>This algorithm should reverse the string inside the parnetheses</p>

 Example: